Waterhen Lake (Saskatchewan): Recreation

 Situated in a provincial park, there are many recreational opportunities at Waterhen Lake, including boating, camping, fishing, and swimming.

 On the western shore of the lake there is Waterhen Lake Campground, Tawaw Cabins, Tawaw Outfitters, and M & N Resort.
 Tawaw Cabins offers 14 cabins, 27 campsites, showers, washrooms, beach access, boat rentals, and a store at the outfitters.
 M & N also has beach access with rentals, fuel, long term and short term cabin rentals, and a store.

 Fish species

 Fish commonly found in the lake include the northern pike, walleye, yellow perch, and burbot.
+There is a custom limit for walleye on the lake of three and only one may be over 55 cm.